-This is a specialized program within the PhD degree in Musicology offered by the CWRU Music Department.
-Study in this program leads to a research degree that combines comprehensive knowledge of music history, early music performance practices (up to 1750), and performance of early music (also up to 1750).
-A minimum of three years of full-time study in Cleveland should be expected, plus whatever time is needed to prepare for the comprehensive examination, complete the lecture recital and document, and complete the dissertation (see below).
+This is a specialized program within the PhD degree in Musicology offered by the Case Music Department.
+Study in this program leads to a research degree that combines comprehensive knowledge of historical performance practice (up to 1850) and music history.
+A minimum of three years of full-time study in Cleveland should be expected, plus whatever time is needed to prepare for the comprehensive examination, present the lecture-recital, and complete the dissertation (see below).

-Admission Information

-Admission to the program is granted to those who demonstrate a high degree of skill in early music performance and excellent scholarly potential in music history.
+Admission Information - Admission to the program is granted to those who demonstrate a high degree of skill in historical performance and excellent scholarly potential in music history and performance practice.
 Admission requirements include those for the PhD in Musicology plus an audition.

-Audition Information

-Three pieces are required, of differing style and character, with a total length of approximately 20 minutes.
+Audition Information - Three pieces are required, of differing style and character, with a total length of approximately 20 minutes.
 We are interested to observe the candidate's command of various national idioms, ornamentation styles, and other aspects of historical performance as well as the overall level of artistry.

-It is expected that the candidate will provide an accompanist where applicable, unless arrangements have been made well in advance to provide one through the CWRU Music Department.
-It is also possible to submit a recording in lieu of a live audition, although a campus visitation is strongly recommended as part of the audition process.
+Along with the application, candidates should submit an unedited digital audio or video recording for consideration by the admissions committee.
+From these, the committee will select those who will be invited to travel to Cleveland for a live audition and interview.
+For these oncampus auditions, it is expected that the candidate will provide an accompanist where applicable, unless arrangements have been made in advance to provide one through the Case Music Department.
+It is also possible to use the recording in lieu of the live audition, although a campus visit is strongly recommended as part of the audition process.

-Coursework and Applied Music

-All programs are formulated to suit the needs of the individual student (based in part on a diagnostic examination taken upon entering the program) and require the consent of the graduate advisor.
-A minimum of 36 hours of course work, seminars and tutorials is required, which must include Bibliography and Research (MUHI 610), Introduction to Early Music Performance Practices (MUHI 441), Medieval/Renaissance Notation (MUHI 443), Pre-Tonal Theory and Analysis (MUTH 416), Schenkerian Analysis (MUTH 424), two Seminars in Early Music Performance Practice (MUHI 442), two Doctoral Seminars in Musicology (MUHI 590), and the

-PhD Lecture-Recital & Document (MUAP 751; see below).
+Coursework and Applied Music - All programs are formulated to suit the needs of the individual student (based in part on a diagnostic examination taken upon entering the program) and require the consent of the graduate advisor.
+A minimum of 36 hours of course work, seminars and tutorials is required, which must include Bibliography and Research (MUHI 610), Introduction to Historical Performance Practice (MUHI 441), Medieval/Renaissance Notation (MUHI 443), Pre-Tonal Theory and Analysis (MUTH 416), Schenkerian Analysis (MUTH 424), two Seminars in Historical Performance Practice (MUHI 442), two Doctoral Seminars in Musicology (MUHI 590), and the PhD Lecture-Recital & Document (MUAP 751; see below).
 In addition, a minimum of three semesters of applied music lessons (MUAP 501, 502, etc.) is required for zero credit hours.

-Ensemble Participation

-All students in this program will participate in one or more of the CWRU early music ensembles during each semester in which they are on campus.
+Ensemble Participation - All students in this program will participate in one or more of the Case historical performance ensembles during each semester in which they are on campus.
+This is in order to benefit from working with the faculty, to learn repertory, and to contribute to the success of the ensembles.

-Foreign Languages

-Prior to the comprehensive examination, students must demonstrate ability to read in two languages approved by the graduate advisor as relevant to the student's research.
+Foreign Languages - Prior to the comprehensive examination, students must demonstrate ability to read in two languages approved by the graduate advisor as relevant to the student's research.
 (These are generally drawn from German, French, Italian, and Latin, though exceptions can be made.)
 Each examination consists of two excerpts on subjects related to the student's area of specialty (each excerpt ca. 200-300 words in length), one to be translated with the aid of a dictionary, one to be translated without dictionary.
 Two hours are permitted for the examination-one hour for each excerpt.